cafawo/AppliedEconometrics/README.md

 * **Results and interpretation**: Fit the model and show your results.
 Provide a brief interpretation (Which coefficient(s) are significant?
 What does that mean?).
 * **Conclusion**: A very brief summary of your findings.

+While your seminar paper should cover the aforementioned points, you are free to adjust the structure and content to whatever yields a **well structured and readable seminar paper**.

 ## Software